-You are in the kitchen, and just a few feet away is your child sitting down in front of the tv.
+You are in the kitchen, and just a few feet away is your child sitting in front of the tv.
 You call out to her, and she does not respond.
 Again, you call out a bit louder and still no response; a bit louder and nothing.
 Next, you approach her and tap her shoulders, and she looks up at you, but she still can’t hear you.
 A visit to the doctor confirms that your baby has lost her hearing.
-What you do at this moment and every moment that follows will determine what your child does in this moment and every moment that follows.
+What you do at this moment and every moment that follows will determine what your child does in this moment and every subsequent moment.

 Resilience is the ability to overcome or recover from life’s difficulties.
 A New York Times article defines it as “the ability to engage with a challenge, risk or impediment, and come out the other side with some measure of success.
 It’s a psychological principle blending optimism, flexibility, problem-solving, and motivation.”
 Every person will face a challenge or have some difficulty in their life.
-How we respond and react to the challenges will determine our life’s trajectory.
+How we respond and react to challenges will determine our life’s trajectory.

-Why Teach Your Kids to Be Resilient.
+Why You Should Teach Your Kids to Be Resilient

 It is impossible to get through life without facing challenges.
 A resilient person faces just as many difficulties as any other person but is prepared to recover, work through whatever the problems are, and move on.
 Resiliency is a skill that can be learned, practiced, and developed as kids grow.
 As mentioned above, it is a skill that will improve a child’s ability to be flexible, improve problem-solving skills, and become self-motivated.